ccblazer44/analytics-engineer-fetch/README.md

 I loaded the data into PostgreSQL using Python, then did all the work in SQL.

 ## 1. Data Diagram
 Notes: I split receipt_items out into its own table.
 I included all the columns available in the JSON.
+Diagram was made using draw.io.

 The following diagram represents the structured relational data model designed based on the unstructured JSON data.